 This could have been called the week of commodities:

 • Gold broke through $600 barrier (now what?); Copper and Zinc are so pricey that a penny is now costs 1.4 cents to make.
 While Commodity price rally is extended by rising speculation, the fundamentals are still supportive longer term; My favorite Gold chart comes from RM contributor John Roque: The Dow Jones/Gold Relative Ratio implies a lto more upside for the yellow metal;

 • This week, I looked at Just how much further can commodities run?

 Speaking of which, why are Oil prices so high?
 There’s lots of

 arguments about geopolitics and speculators, but consider this statistic: The WSJ reports there will

-(free WSJ podcast); Thats a compelling and astonishing data point.
+soon be over one Billion cars on the planet (free WSJ podcast); Thats a compelling and astonishing data point.
 Consider this: An increasing percentage of those billion cars may very well be Hybrids — and even as Ford posted their biggest loss in 4 years, their new small SUV, the Escape — a Hybrid Electric — is a big hit.

 • China’s President Hu first visit to the US was a watershed event — but it failed to produce a "Nixon Moment on Currency;"

 • Inflation data seems to fluctuate from day to day.
 After the benign PPI data, came uglier CPI data: that Spike in inflation revived likelihood of Fed raising rates; No surprise that the 10-Year Note’s Yield Rose past 5%, the highest since June 2002; Indeed, the biggest risks to the Fed’s forecast are Inflation or a housing collapse;